 This particular venue I'm talking about runs from 10 am–7 pm.
 We take either three or four ponies on any given day.
 Each works an hour and a half at a time and then breaks.
 You do the math.
 That is more than reasonable considering all they do is stand around all week long and eat.

 It's a Seasonal Job

-One other thing.
-Not only do the ponies only work weekends, people don't generally have pony parties and book pony ride ponies in the winter when the weather is questionable.
+One other thing: Not only do the ponies only work weekends, but people don't generally have pony parties and book pony ride ponies in the winter when the weather is questionable.

 Mind you, unlike other sorts of attractions that don't require maintenance when they aren't being used, ours do.
 We still have to feed, water, clean up after, and pay for a vet and farrier for them, even when they aren't bringing in money to support themselves.

 Since it is a business, we need all aspects to be in good working order for our business to run smoothly.
 In other words, we take good care of our ponies and in return, they work for us a few months out of the year.
 Literally, sometimes they will go from Labor Day to almost Memorial Day without a single days work.
 Doesn't sound like such a bad gig does it?